Extracting company profits: what are the options?

 Ms Maximiser is 60 and is looking to boost her pension savings.
 She decides to pay the full £100,000 as an employer contribution into her pension and take the tax-free cash immediately.
 She has unused annual allowance from previous years to carry forward to avoid any annual allowance tax charge.
 Assuming she is a basic rate taxpayer in retirement and 25% tax-free cash is taken, she will ultimately receive £85,000 (£25,000 plus 80% of £75,000).

-Miss Spendnow is looking to maximise her immediate income as well as take enough salary to receive credit towards her state pension.
+Miss Spendnow is looking to maximise her immediate income as well as taking the maximum salary possible without her or the company paying any National Insurance contributions.
 The Corporation tax is calculated on 25% of £100,000 less salary of £9,100.

 Miss Livzalife is looking to pay the maximum into her pension without paying a tax charge.
 This is £60,000 as she has no unused annual allowance to carry forward.
-She would also like to receive enough salary to receive credit towards her state pension.
+She would also like to receive the maximum salary possible without her or the company paying any National Insurance contributions.
 She takes the remainder as dividends for her immediate income needs.
 The dividend is £100,000 less salary of £9,100 and £60,000 pension contribution and the Corporation tax is calculated as 25% of this.

 Assuming she is a basic rate taxpayer in retirement and 25% tax-free cash is taken, she’ll ultimately receive £51,000 from the pension (£15,000 plus 80% of £45,000).
 This reduces the amount extracted by £6,000.